KeeberGoblin/walkamileinmyshoes/README.md

 - Includes a Biotech gene **Tough Feet** that grants immunity to barefoot damage.

 Place this folder in your RimWorld `Mods` directory to play.

+### Development
+Game libraries such as `Assembly-CSharp.dll` are only required for building the mod and should not be included in the published `Mods` folder.
+Keeping them out of the mod directory prevents type loading conflicts like missing `GameComponentDef` errors.